Jack Wyrtzen: Word of Life Fellowship

 Wyrtzen began holding youth rallies in 1940 in New York City, the beginning of the Youth for Christ movement.
 He founded the Word of Life Fellowship Bible Conference and became director of Word of Life Ministries, serving until 1991.
 In 1942, he founded the Word of Life Camp Ministry and in 1946 he purchased an island on Schroon Lake, New York, for the Word of Life Camp, and then opened more camps in other cities in the U.S. and other countries.
 Wyrtzen crisscrossed America holding evangelistic crusades in major cities as well as in country churches.
 He is credited with developing Bible clubs in over 1,000 churches and starting youth ministries in over 70 countries.

 The Word of Life ministry developed conference centers at Schroon Lake and, in the 1980s, in Hudson, Florida.
 Wyrtzen also developed overseas ministries and established Bible clubs for young people.
 In 1971, he started a Bible institute with co-director Harry Bollback.

 Personal life and legacy

 Wyrtzen married Margaret Smith on April 18, 1936.
 Two years after Margaret's death in 1984, he married Joan Steiner on May 6, 1986.

 Wyrtzen spoke in many churches and venues, holding meetings from the streets to stadiums; he is credited with influencing Billy Graham, George Verwer and other evangelistic leaders.
 He died on April 17, 1996, survived by his second wife Joan and five children from his first marriage.
-One of his daughters, Betsy, has since passed away, but she is survived by her siblings Mary-Ann Cox (married to Word of Life missionary Dave Cox Sr.); pianist and composer Don Wyrtzen; pastor Dave Wyrtzen; and Ron Wyrtzen (husband to singer and songwriter Christine Wyrtzen).
+One of his daughters, Betsy, has since died, but she is survived by her siblings Mary-Ann Cox (married to Word of Life missionary Dave Cox Sr.); pianist and composer Don Wyrtzen; pastor Dave Wyrtzen; and Ron Wyrtzen (husband to singer and songwriter Christine Wyrtzen).
 Currently, Word of Life is directed by Don Lough Jr.